oxfordcontrol/Clarabel.rs/README.md

 kkt_fill and friends are taking a length index as the final argument, but this seems redundant.
 Maybe it was there to facilitate a C version.

 Really confusing native methods implementation for CSC matrices.
 What should nalgebra and others implement?
 Should this go somewhere else?
+Maybe I just need a "SparseMatrix" or "Matrix" trait.

 Settings uses time_limit in Rust and max_time in Julia.
 Or maybe time_limit is a bool   Very confusing in the settings print function.
 Maybe this was just a bug in the no time limit case?
 Fixed in Julia print maybe.
 Perhaps Rust should use Option here.